Liver Disease in Your Cat: Causes, Signs & Symptoms

 - How quickly should I expect to see signs of improvement in my cat’s condition?

-- Can you provide me with written instructions or a booklet on liver disease for my cat?
+- Can you provide me with written instructions or a booklet on liver disease?

 - What is the best way (email/phone) to reach you or your hospital if I have questions?